soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/mfi-outbound-and-inbound-mail-flow.md

 You can select the **TLS usage** view from the drop down to see the breakdown of TLS protection for messages through the connector.
 As with the **TLS Overview Report** report, this view shows the percentage of the different TLS versions.
 For TLS 1.0 connections, you really need to get your email server or your partner's server upgraded or fixed to avoid any issues when TLS 1.0 support is eventually deprecated in Office 365.
 For more information, see [Technical reference details about encryption in Office 365](https://support.office.com/article/862cbe93-4268-4ef9-ba79-277545ecf221).

 Insights point to connectors to help draw your attention to potential TLS encryption problems for the connector.
 The insights are: **No TLS is over 25%** or **TLS 1.0 is above 50%**.
 If you see these insights, you need to investigate your email servers that are associated with the connector, or reach out to your partner organization.

+## See also

+For more information about other mail flow insights in the mail flow dashboard, see [Mail flow insights in the Security & Compliance Center](mail-flow-insights.md).